foxyflow/foxyflow/README.md

-- 👋 Hi, I’m Luke Fox, I enjoy programming in JavaScript.
+- 👋 Hi, I’m Luke Fox, I enjoy programming in TypeScript (and JavaScript).
-- 👀 I’m interested in ... combining gamedev with webdev.
-'Javascript' has come a long way.
-Therefore I'm sticking to that language for now.
+- 👀 I’m interested in ...  gamedev, webdev or a combination.
-- I enjoy using Phaser3, KaboomJS, ReactJS, React Three Fiber, threejs, Typescript, and Tailwind for the frontend; NextJS, NodeJS, and Firebase for the backend.
+- I enjoy using Phaser3 for 2D Typescript games, CopperCube 6.6 for 3D JS/TS games.
+For webapps: ReactJS and Tailwind for frontend; NextJS, NodeJS, and Firebase for the backend.
 -  I also enjoy teaching programming.
-- 💞️  Currently creating small puzzle games using KaboomJS.
+- 💞️ Currently creating a 2D puzzle game using TypeScript and PhaserJS called: Down the Foxhole to instantly run on all platforms.
+And playing around in Coppercube creating a 3D website game.
-- 📫 foxyflow.net to play
+- 📫 foxyflow.net to play my Mario levels made using the KaboomJS library.

 <!---
 foxyflow/foxyflow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.